-The zero discharge goal in the GLWQA owes much to the U.S. Clean Water Act of 1972.
+The zero discharge goal in the GLWQA owes much to its prior adoption in the U.S. Clean Water Act in 1972.
 The objective of the Act was to restore and maintain the chemical, physical, and biological integrity of the Nation's waters.
 To achieve this objective, the Act declared that "it is the national goal that the discharge of pollutants into navigable waters be eliminated by 1985".
-The zero discharge declaration in the U.S. water law was justified on a number of grounds, including the scientific uncertainties in attempting to determine "acceptable" ambient concentrations, the inherent difficulty and administrative burden for regulators in determining what levels of discharge were injurious, the disparity of standards among states, and the difficulty of enforcing ambient standards.
+The zero discharge declaration in the U.S. water law was justified on a number of grounds, including the scientific uncertainties in attempting to determine "acceptable" ambient concentrations; the inherent difficulty and administrative burden for regulators in determining what levels of discharge were injurious; the disparity of standards among states; and finally, the problems of enforcing ambient standards.
+Experience.

-1.2.2.
-The GLWQA and Zero Discharge
+1.2.2 The GLWQA and Zero Discharge